tensorflow/tensorflow/tensorflow/docs_src/get_started/estimator.md

 second sample is *Iris virginica*.

 ## Additional Resources

-*   For further reference materials on tf.contrib.learn, see the official
-    @{$python/estimator$API docs}.

 *   To learn more about using tf.estimator to create linear models, see
     @{$linear$Large-scale Linear Models with TensorFlow}.